 Many real estate professionals believe that a social security number is needed to verify information on an apartment rental application.
 However, today that isn’t necessary.
-In fact, it may be illegal in some states (such as California) to reject a rental applicant because they do not have a social security or do not wish to give that number to you.
+In fact, it may be illegal in some states (such as California) to reject a rental applicant because they do not have a social security number or do not wish to give that number to you.
 If you do request a social security number on an apartment rental application, make sure you are consistent in your screening efforts by screening ALL applicants the same way.
 You cannot selectively screen one applicant this way and not do so to other applicants.
-That could be an FHA violation.
+That could be a Fair Housing violation.

 This article goes over the best way you can generate screening reports on an applicant without needing to collect a social security number from the applicant yourself.

 Why Do Landlords and Agents Think a Social Security Number is Required for Screening?

 Many landlords, owners, and agents hold the belief that a social security number is required on an apartment rental application in order to access screening reports.
 The reason for this belief stems from the past.